 Ability to Keep Residents Mobile

-This is the percent of residents who remained mobile levels over time.
-Retaining mobility is often a great sign for residents' well-being.
+This is the percentage of residents that were able to retain mobility over time.
+Optimizing mobility is usually a good sign for residents' well-being.

 Short-term Care: Rehospitalizations

-In Corning Specialty Care, 19.24 Percentage of Residents Rehospitalized
+In Corning Specialty Care, 17.72% of Residents Rehospitalized

 - Creston Dialysis18.87 miles away1700 W Townline St #2b Creston Iowa 50801Dialysis Stations: 8 (641) 782-5202